rapid7/insightconnect-plugins/plugins/manage_engine_service_desk/help.md

 #### Assign Request

-This action allows you to assign a request to a technician or group.
+Assign a request to a technician or group.
 Request ID is required, as well as at least one of Group or Technician.
 In every parameter containing `ID` and `Name` fields please provide only one or the other.

 ##### Input